Paul McCartney and Wings: 1971–1974: Formation and Wild Life to Band on the Run

 After the release of Ram, McCartney decided to form a new group and asked Seiwell and McCracken to join.
-Seiwell accepted, but McCracken declined, so McCartney invited Denny Laine, whom he had known since the early 1960s, to join.
+Seiwell accepted, but McCracken declined, so McCartney invited former Moody Blues guitarist and singer Denny Laine, whom he had known since the early 1960s, to join.
 Laine, who was working on a solo album at the time, got a phone call from McCartney enquiring if he would like to work with him, as McCartney said: "I'd known him in the past and I just rang him and asked him, 'What are you doing?'
 He said, 'Nothing', so I said, 'Right.
 Come on then!'"
 Laine then dropped plans for his album there and then.
-As he had in the Beatles, McCartney would serve as the chief bassist and lead singer for Wings and he doubled on guitar, keyboards, drums and assorted instruments at various times.
+McCartney would serve as the chief bassist and lead singer for Wings and he doubled on guitar, keyboards, drums and assorted instruments at various times.
 When asked why he stayed on bass guitar rather than change back to guitar after the Beatles disbanded, he has explained that by then, he was "a bass player pretty much, who also happened to play guitar" and also considers himself a bassist who happens to play piano.

-In August 1971, Seiwell and Laine joined Paul and Linda McCartney to record Paul's third post-Beatles album for Apple Records.
+In July 1971, Seiwell and Laine joined Paul and Linda McCartney to record Paul's third post-Beatles album for Apple Records.
 The result was Wild Life, released 7 December.
 It was the first project to credit Wings as the artist.
 The band name is said to have come to McCartney as he was praying in the hospital while Linda was giving birth to their second child together, Stella, on 13 September 1971.
 Paul McCartney recalled in the film Wingspan that the birth of Stella was "a bit of a drama"; there were complications at the birth and that both Linda and the baby almost died.
 He was praying fervently and the image of wings came to his mind.
 He decided to name his new band "Wings".

 In an attempt to capture the spontaneity of live performances, five of Wild Lifes eight songs were first takes by the band.
 The album included a cover of Mickey & Sylvia's "Love Is Strange".
 Like Ram, Wild Life left music critics cold, a response that typified the anti-McCartney sentiments that prevailed among the music press following the Beatles' break-up.
 In their 1975 book The Beatles: An Illustrated Record, Roy Carr and Tony Tyler called Wild Life "rushed, defensive, badly timed, and over-publicized", and wrote that it showed McCartney's songwriting "at an absolute nadir just when he needed a little respect".
 Wings similarly struggled to gain artistic credibility, particularly during the early 1970s, with critics, fans and McCartney's musical peers alike ridiculing the inclusion of Linda as a keyboard player and backing vocalist.